castrojo/castrojo.github.io/_drafts/_posts/tldring-your-way-to-a-kubernetes-bare-metal-cluster.md

 layout: post
 date: '2017-07-21T11:00:50+00:00'
 ---
 Alex Ellis has an [excellent tutorial](https://blog.alexellis.io/kubernetes-in-10-minutes/) on how to install Kubernetes in 10 minutes.
 It is a summarized version of what you can find in the [official documentation](https://kubernetes.io/docs/setup/independent/install-kubeadm/).
-Read those first, this is a summarized version with my choices mixed in.
+Read those first, this is a an even shorter version with my choices mixed in.

 We'll install 16.04 on some machines, I'm using three.
-I just chose to use Weave instead of sending you to a choose your-own-network page.
-You have other stuff to learn before you dive into an opinion on a networking overlay.
+I just chose to use Weave instead of sending you to a choose your-own-network page as you have other stuff to learn before you dive into an opinion on a networking overlay.
 We're also in a lab environment so we assume some things like your machines are on the same network.

 ### Prep the Operating System